spatie/phpunit-watcher/README.md

 phpunit-watcher watch --filter=it_can_run_a_single_test
 ```

+#### A note for Windows users
+Currently, TTY is not being supported, so any interaction has been disabled.
+While watching for changes works,
+any arguments for PHPUnit have to be provided when initially calling `phpunit-watcher`.

 ## Customization

 Certain aspects of the behaviour of the tool can be modified.
 The file for options may be named `.phpunit-watcher.yml`, `phpunit-watcher.yml` or `phpunit-watcher.yml.dist`.
 The tool will look for a file in that order.